Chemotherapy for Thymus Cancer

 Chemo drugs work by attacking cells that are dividing quickly, which can lead to certain side effects.

-The side effects of chemo depend on the type and dose of drugs you are given and how long they are used.
+The side effects of chemo depend on the type and dose of drugs you are given and for how long they are used.
 Side effects can include:

 • Hair loss